hackerb9/Tandy-Terminfo/README.md

   (which is the preferred way to use it), not _on_ (which is how the TELCOM software always starts up).

+* Why `clocal` is suggested and included in the [td200](td200) script.
+  When UNIX detects that a serial login has disconnected, it sends the HUP (hangup) signal to the user's processes and logs the user out.
+  Unfortunately, exiting to the MENU from TELCOM (even if we answer "no" to the "disconnect?" question) will trigger this.
+Fortunately, there's a workaround, tell UNIX this is a "local" terminal, not a
+  modem: `stty clocal`.

+  [Technically, exiting from TELCOM to the MENU drops the DTR ("Data Terminal Ready") line on the serial port.
+DTR is wired to the UNIX box's DCD ("Data Carrier Detect").
+Back in the days of modems, it was critical to detect when carrier was dropped, otherwise the next person dialing in would get the previous person's session, already logged in!]

+  With clocal set, one can interact with a remote program using a different Tandy 200 program, such as BASIC.
+As a simple example, if one wants to upload the ASCII version of a Tandy BASIC program, they could do the following:

+  1. In TELCOM, login to foreign host.
+  1. `cat > somefilename.txt`
+  1. Exit TELCOM (F8), then switch to BASIC.
+  1. `LOAD "PROGNAME.BA"`
+  1. `SAVE "COM:98N1E",A`
+  1. Exit BASIC (F8), run TELCOM, and reconnect (F4).
+  1. Press Control-D (at the beginning of a newline) to finish writing to `somefilename.txt`.

+  [Thank you to @Dawidi for this tip!]

 ## Questions